How long does a trade mark registration last?

 View full profileRelated articles

-How to choose a good trademark
+How to choose a strong trade mark